Olympics-IOC removes two Belarus coaches, sprinter says order came from 'high up'

 Lukashenko's spokesperson did not respond to a request for comment after Tsimanouskaya's interview.

-Tsimanouskaya said she decided to defect as she was being driven to a Tokyo airport because her grandmother told her that it was not safe to return home to Belarus.
+Tsimanouskaya said she decided to defect as she was being driven to the airport because her grandmother told her that it was not safe to return home to Belarus.

-She said she would testify in a disciplinary commission on Friday and urged the IOC to defend her and other athletes.
+She said she would testify to the disciplinary commission on Friday and urged the IOC to defend her and other athletes.

 "I hope that the International Olympic Committee will make the right decision and will defend the athlete and defend me," she said.